Read and write the test context #

 context.get_param(name, default) returns the default if no sweep / parametrize was declared. context.params[name] raises KeyError instead — pick by whether a missing param is an error or just absent.

-Read run, station, and product #
+Read run, station, and part #

 Three properties surface the entities that are active for this test.